 “Then why was he covered in blood when he came into school?”
 Cara asked smugly.

 “He wasn’t,” Alicia explained “We saw him.”

 I traded a smile with Alicia.
-“Well, he’s getting expelled,” I started.

-“No way, he’s too pretty to be expelled,” Cara replied.
+“No way, he’s too pretty to be expelled,” Cara argued.
 She had a point.

-I had to admit, to myself at least, that I would miss the eye candy if he was expelled.
-Luke looked like the man of my dreams with bright green eyes, hair I wanted to run my hands through and those freaking dimples.
-The glimpse I’d gotten once of him shirtless told me that the athlete was in fine form.
-I nearly had to fan myself just thinking about it.
+Plus, the glimpse I’d gotten once of him shirtless told me that the athlete was in fine form.
+I nearly had to fan myself just thinking about his physique.
 I’d miss his body but not him.
-He seemed nice to everyone, but it was just an act.
-I’d experienced that firsthand.

 I struggled to keep from laughing until the guy who heckled me earlier turned around and smirked at me.
 “Oh yeah, that’s why he’s looking for you, Miller?”